Love, Chunibyo & Other Delusions! Take on Me

 Love, Chunibyo & Other Delusions!
 Take on Me (映画 中二病でも恋がしたい！ -Take On Me-, Eiga Chūnibyō demo Koi ga Shitai!
 Teiku on mī) is a 2018 Japanese animated film directed by Tatsuya Ishihara.
-It serves as the finale to the 2012 anime television series Love, Chunibyo & Other Delusions, based on Torako's light novel series of the same name.
+It serves as the finale to the anime television series Love, Chunibyo & Other Delusions, based on Torako's light novel series of the same name.
 The film premiered in Japan on January 6, 2018.

 Plot

-After the events of the series, Yūta Togashi, Rikka Takanashi, and Shinka Nibutani, are entering the third year of high school.
+After the events of the second season of the series, Yūta Togashi, Rikka Takanashi, and Shinka Nibutani, are entering the third year of high school.
 Their junior, Sanae Dekomori, becomes the president of the student council.
-Rikka's sister, Tōka, tells Yūta on a call from Italy that she wanted to bring Rikka to Italy as her career stabilizes.
+Rikka's sister, Tōka, tells Yūta on a call from Italy that she wanted to bring Rikka there as her career stabilizes.
 Yūta and Rikka initially assume that it was meant only to last the whole spring break.
 However, they soon find out that Tōka intends to permanently bring Rikka to Italy.
 That night, Shinka and Sanae, along with their friend Satone Shichimiya and senior Kumin Tsuyuri, suggest that the two elope.
 The two agree, and they board the train the next day.

 Tōka soon discovers the plan and confronts the remaining members.
 After revealing that she had secretly recorded their conversation last night, she blackmails the group.
 Afraid of losing reputation at school, Sanae and Shinka comply.

-Shinka and Sanae eventually find Rikka and Yūta at the Kyoto Tower, but the two manage to board a train to Kobe.
+Shinka and Sanae find Rikka and Yūta at the Kyoto Tower, but the two manage to flee and board a train to Kobe.
 Tōka later confronts Yūta at a diner.
 After asking questions about Rikka's chūnibyō, Tōka lets the two leave, warning that she would detain them if they happen to cross paths again.

 Rikka and Yūta arrive at Wakayama, where they attempt to book a room at a love hotel.
 However, this fails, and as they leave, they see Sanae and Shinka.
 Yūta deduces that Tōka is tracking them using Rikka's phone.
 They take an overnight bus to Tokyo.
 Unbeknownst to Rikka, Yūta buys a butterfly-shaped ring.
 Running low on cash, they decide to go to Hokkaido to visit Rikka's mother.
 However, the two do not know the contact details.
 They attempt to retrieve it at a basement garage and Tōka cannot use Rikka's phone signal to track them.
 However, the phone manages to transmit a faint signal, enough to reveal their location to Tōka.